wp-plugins/linear-tag-cloud/readme.txt

 3. An example of the application in the Twenty Twelve default Wordpress Theme

 == Changelog ==

+= 1.3 =
+* Admitted empty value for border, background and text color
+* Links text visualized also if are more long than the bars
+* Optimized code and CSS style

 = 1.2 =
 * Bug fix